mutschler/self-hosted_docker_setups/README.md

 # self-hosted_docker_setups
-A collection of my docker-compose files used to setup self-hosted services on Raspberry Pi 4
+A collection of my docker-compose files used to setup self-hosted services

 ---